Henry Tonks, ‘An Advanced Dressing Station in France’ (1918)*

 ‘Following’ is in the military sense.
 The once-slain Lamb now ruling is their commanding officer.
 This is the language of, “Yes, sir!” in obedience to His commands.
 When Jesus spoke of His sheep hearing His voice and following Him, He meant following Him in faith and obedience (John 14:15; 10:27-30; Matt 16:24-26).

-I am grateful many pastors lovingly confront the fragility today the undisciplined practice.
-Being easily upset, venting, being bitter (“Why are bad things happening to me!?!?”) is more akin to being AWOL, than being followers of a Lamb who was slain.
-The example Christ has left us is a sheep led to the slaughter, yet not opening his mouth in complaint at how unfair it was (Rom.
-8:35-39; I Peter 2:21-24; 3:13-17).
+I am grateful many pastors lovingly confront the fragility the undisciplined practice in our day.
+Being easily upset, venting, being bitter (“Why are bad things happening to me!?!?”) is not the evidence one is a follower of the Lamb who was slain.
+The example Christ has for us is a sheep led to the slaughter, yet not opening his mouth in complaint, but for the joy set before Him, endured the shame and pain of the cross (Rom.
+8:35-39; I Peter 2:21-24; 3:13-17; Heb.
+12:1-7).

 Praise the Lord for the joyful soldierliness that many saints have accepted and seek to model.
 In Revelation 13 we see the beast that brings overt coercion through earthly rulers and governments in hatred of Christ and His people.
 And we see the false worship that comes with it.
-The believer is to remain steadfast considering the former (13:1-10) and needs wisdom in light of the latter (13:11-18).
-Test yourself: A true soldier’s prayer life will reflect his need for endurance and discernment.
+The believer is to remain steadfast amidst the oppression (13:1-10) and needs wisdom in light of the deception (13:11-18).
+A true soldier’s prayer life will reflect his need for endurance and discernment.
 As John Piper has stated: “Prayer is a wartime walkie talkie for spiritual warfare, not a domestic intercom to increase the comforts of the saints.”

 Five, they are truth tellers (14:5)

-Those in the Lord’s Army grow to no longer be tossed about by waves and winds of false doctrine; they see through the trickery of men (Eph.
+Those in the Lord’s Army are trained to no longer be tossed about by waves and winds of false doctrine; they see through the trickery of men (Eph.
 4:14).
-Christ is not their occasional good luck charm.
-He’s not a personal placebo to help through tough times.
+Christ is not to them a genie or good luck charm to help through tough times.
 He is the only God-Man, the only Savior for the world, the Lord of all lords, King of all kings (Rev. 19:16).

 In contrast to the worship of multiple false gods, or false worship of the true God, soldiers bear witness to the true Christ (I John 2:22).
 Following the Lamb who is Truth makes them truth tellers.